Oxyhydrogen: Production by electrolysis

 William Nicholson was the first to decompose water in this manner in 1800.
 In theory, the input energy of a closed system always equals the output energy, as the first law of thermodynamics states.
 However, in practice no systems are perfectly closed, and the energy required to generate the oxyhydrogen always exceeds the energy released by combusting it, even at maximum practical efficiency, as the second law of thermodynamics implies (see Electrolysis of water#Efficiency).

 Applications

 Lighting

-Many forms of oxyhydrogen lamps have been described, such as the limelight, which used an oxyhydrogen flame to heat a piece of lime to white hot incandescence.
+Many forms of oxyhydrogen lamps have been described, such as the limelight, which used an oxyhydrogen flame to heat a piece of quicklime to white hot incandescence.
 Because of the explosiveness of the oxyhydrogen, limelights have been replaced by electric lighting.